vamseeachanta/teamresumes/cv/va_resume.md

 Aug 2003 to Jun 2015, Houston, TX

-- Chevron - West Seno Bangka SCR and Flexible Riser Design
+- Chevron - West Seno Bangka Steel Catenary and Flexible Riser Design
   - Lead engineer responsible for front end engineering design of production rigid riser and flexible riser.
 An umbilical was also designed for controlling the Bangka wells.
   - Responsible for leading the installation analysis of rigid and flexible risers.
 Analysis is conducted to ensure acceptable installation response and determine the installation loads.
-- BP Macondo Riser Engineering Manager.
+- BP Macondo Riser Engineering Manager Detailed design.
   - Ability to perform in crisis.
 Lead engineering manager responsible for design of Macondo free standing riser system used for containment of 2010 oil spill in Gulf of Mexico.
 Design was accomplished in 8 weeks when compared to typical design duration of 3 years.
   - Involved repurposing of several existing assets (Toisa Pisces and HP-1) and components (Flexibles fluid conduits, riser pipe etc.) to achieve the design and installation in 3 months.
 - ENI Devil’s tower Spar TTR Integrity and life extension